 - Denial of bond or parole

 If you receive an unfavorable decision from USCIS, DHS or an immigration judge, you may be eligible to file an appeal.
-Call our office today to schedule a free consultation with an experienced professional who can help you move forward.
+Call our office today to schedule a consultation with an experienced professional who can help you move forward.